contactsharmamohit/ELKBackyard/README.md

 # HelloELK
-HelloELK is a repository which provides hands on introduction to Elastic Stack(formerly ELK Stack) using sample configuration files.
+HelloELK is a repository which provides hands on introduction to Elastic Stack(formerly ELK Stack) using simple configuration file.
 Here, we will be creating a simple pipeline where inputs will be provided from STDIN by user and will be shown in Kibana.
 ![Pipeline](https://raw.githubusercontent.com/contactsharmamohit/HelloELK/master/GettingStartedIllustrations/Pipeline.png)

 ## Prerequisites
-Elastic Stack required Java 8 or above.
+Elastic Stack requires Java 8 or above.
 Make sure you have one in place by executing following command in CMD.
 ```CMD
 java -version
 ```